 ACRRM GP training

 You can undertake an academic training term while completing Advanced Specialised Training.

 is considered on a case by case basis.

 Learn about the specific health needs of rural and remote communities, and develop skills to meet those needs.

 FARGP is an additional 12 months of training during your GP training with RACGP; FARGP can also be undertaken post-fellowship.

-PLEASE NOTE: The FARGP will transition soon to FRACGP-RG Fellowship, read more here.
+PLEASE NOTE: The FARGP is being transitioned to FRACGP-RG from 2021, read more here.

 You can apply for an academic post after your first general practice term.